Teeth Whitening in Rockville, MD

 Discoloration might also be due to the presence of cavities.
 Cavities grow in size and depth and cannot be whitened with special toothpastes or bleaching agents, so they must be appropriately restored before you consider whitening.

-How can Gladnick Family and Cosmetic Dentistry help me?
+Teeth Whitening Services at Gladnick Family and Cosmetic Dentistry

 Some staining can be removed with a simple dental cleaning or polishing while other teeth need to be treated with bleaching agents in order to make them whiter and brighter.
-We offer Zoom!
+At Gladnick Family & Cosmetic Dentistry in Rockville, we offer Zoom!
 Whitening – an in-office treatment that will noticeably brighten your smile in less than half an hour, as well as at-home treatments.

 Whitening isn’t appropriate for all patients.
 Whitening does not change the color of crowns, veneers, or fillings, so it important to first get a dental exam to determine the plan of action that makes the most sense.
 It may include replacing dental restorations.